What are we doing?

 To encourage staff to travel to work by other means, we’ve also supported around 250 members of staff to purchase bicycles through the “cycle to work scheme”.

 Our recycling rates have exceeded 50% reaching 43% in 2012/13, and we now have kerbside recycling available to 99% of all households in Carmarthenshire.
 All council premises and schools encourage recycling separate food collection.
-For further information go to the recycling section of our website.

 All council staff have been encouraged to establish and participate in Green Teams in our main buildings, and 12 have been established to-date in Carmarthen, Llanelli and Ammanford.